 Inventory management is an intrinsic part of your business that you definitely don’t want to mess around with.
 The following are some common inventory management techniques and best practices deployed by organisations - along with their inventory holding costs and potential profits.
-You’d probably require a mix of different inventory control procedures for the best approach for your business.
+You’d probably require a mix of different inventory control techniques for the best approach for your business.

 The Just In Time (JIT) method works to lessen the volume of inventory that a business has on hand.
 It is considered a risky technique because you only purchase inventory a few days before it is needed for distribution or sale so that the items arrive just in time for use.